-- Task Based learning modules that integrate real life situations within the context of the classroom.
-Learners are expected to perform certain tasks in day to day life situations in groups. - The learners are encouraged to collaborate with their peers to complete specific projects assigned to them based on specific linguistic, communicative, analytical, enquiry based, co-cultural, problem-solving and other skills that they need to acquire. - The learners will be encouraged to evaluate their own learning process through regular self-assessment sheets. - By using latest tools of Information technology and social media, the learners will be given an opportunity to put in practice reading and writing skills in real life environment while communicating with their peers beyond classrooms.
+- Task Based Learning modules that integrate real life situations within the context of the classroom.
+Learner; are expected to perform certain tasks in day to day life situations in groups. - The learners are encouraged to collaborate with their peers to complete specific projects assigned to them based on specific linguistic, communicative, analytical, enquiry based, co-cultural, problem-solving and other skills that they need to acquire. - The learners will be encouraged to evaluate their own learning process through regular self-assessment sheets. - By using latest tools of Information technology and social media, the learners will be given an opportunity to put in practice reading and writing skills in real life environment while communicating with their peers beyond classrooms.

-- Communicative Grammar (25 marks) - Written Comprehension and Expression (25 marks) - Oral Comprehension and Expression (25 marks). - Internal assessment will be 25 marks out of a total of 100 marks.
+The course comprises of three components: Communicative Grammar (25 marks), Written Comprehension and Expression (25 marks) and Oral comprehension and Expression (25 marks).
+Internal assessment will be 25 marks out of a total of 100 marks.

-Introduction to Romanian 2 (Fr-GE-Rom2)
+Introduction to Romanian 2 (Sp-GE-Rom 2)

 The course builds on the capacities acquired in the earlier semester leading to acquisition of elementary language skills.
-It will continue the progression of communicative competence in Romanian and include communicative activities like

-- To narrate of experiences and events.

-- To ask for and give information.

-- To talk of their daily routine, etc.

-- By the end of this semester students will become basic users of Romanian by partially completing A1.2 level
+It will continue the progression of communicative competence in German and include communicative activities like narrating of experiences and events, to ask for and give information, to talk of their daily routine, etc., among other things.
+By the end of this semester students will become basic users of German by partially completing Al level

-- Enable students to partially attain A1.2 level of reading and writing skills in the concerned language - Enable students to partially attain A1.2 level of listening and speaking skills in the concerned language - Equip students to read and write about experiences and events related to one's immediate environment. - Prepare learners to understand and exchange information and talk about experiences/events related to his/her immediate environment.
+- Enable students to partially attain A1.2 Level of reading and writing skills in the concerned language - Enable students to partially attain A1.2 Level of listening and speaking skills in the concerned language - Equip students to read and write about experiences and events related to one's immediate environment. - Prepare learners to understand and exchange information and talk about experiences/events related to his/her immediate environment.